sbryngelson/group-docs/phd-syllabus/writing-papers.md

 I will be your co-author and collaborator for most of the papers you'd write.
 As an advisor, I will train you to write academic papers during this co-authorship.

-Commonly, we will plan the paper together, thinking about its contributions, how to present then, the intended structure of the paper, how to present the results and arguments.
+Commonly, we will plan the paper together, thinking about its contributions, how to present then, the intended structure of the paper, how to present the results.
-The writing usually comes after lots of direct consultation with me about these issues over the preceding days, weeks and months.
 I typically ask my PhD students to write the first draft of each section in the paper independently.
-It may seem like the reason I do this is because it's less work for me; it's not.
-In fact, early in the PhD program, I think it's more.
-For example, often with first-year or second-year papers, I'll be frank: I could write a better paper in less time than I spend advising and working with the student on the paper.
-If I was solely aiming to optimize for publications, it would make sense to cut the student out of it at the point of drafting the first document.
-However, going back to my perspective on the PhD, teaching students how to be excellent writers is essential to their success as scholars.
-These experiences struggling (and ultimately succeeding!) with writing are important educational experiences.

-For a 1st or 2nd year student, that writing process might be the student delivering an individual section for in-depth feedback from me, followed by rewrites by the students, ultimately followed by extensive editing and rewriting by me.
+For a 1st or 2nd year student, the writing process might be the student delivering an individual section for in-depth feedback from me, followed by rewrites by the students, ultimately followed by extensive editing and rewriting by me.
-For a 5th or 6th year student, students (after discussing their thoughts on its direction and narrative) are likely to go off and write a near-perfect paper on their own,  followed by collaborative editing and rewriting.
+For a 5th year student, students (after discussing their thoughts on its direction and narrative) are likely to go off and write a near-perfect paper on their own, followed by collaborative editing and rewriting.

 #### Conference Paper Deadlines

 Conference papers and abstracts will have deadlines.
-We often submit to peer-reviewed venues, perhaps a few a year.
 I will do whatever I can to help you set appropriate deadlines and meet these deadlines, in terms of planning and in terms of writing.
 I highly recommend planning submissions in a way that does not offset or suspend other life goals or practices like sleep.

 With advance planning, I am willing to work extra hours before a deadline, recognizing that they are important to advance your career.
 You don't have to do that.
 However, students can only expect me to work extra hours on a paper deadline if they are also committed to doing so; and should not expect me to work over time to give them feedback unless they verified in advance that I am available and willing to do so (no "hey I just finished the first draft of the paper that's due tomorrow can you read it tonight").
-I generally believe that work at night is more counter-productive than it is useful.

 I have an informal "-7 days" internal deadline for submissions.
 This guideline states that a paper intended for submission needs to be in submittable (but not perfect) state 7 days before the deadline.
 The paper doesn't have to be perfect: the bar I use is that all the sections, results should be there: the studies have to be completed, the data analyzed, the findings solidified, the message of the paper needs to exist, etc.
-This allows me to really understand what we have, where we’re at, and where we need to go in the next 7 days.
 The paper would often undergo significant changes in that last week, and we may end up working on it extensively as the final deadline approaches, but the -7 days practices should make the deadline more manageable, and the final product (the paper) stronger.

 #### Co-authorship